-Spray isopropyl alcohol on both the sleeve and the coupler and clean them with a rag.
+Spray isopropyl alcohol on both the sleeve and the coupler and clean them with a shop towel.

-Place a rag over the lever body to prevent the piston assembly spring from forcefully ejecting.
+Place a shop towel over the lever body to prevent the piston assembly spring from forcefully ejecting.

 Use your hand to push out the contact adjust knob.